 The school uniform is an important part of the College's identity and students should wear it with pride and distinction.

 Students must familiarise themselves with the Uniform Policy of St Aloysius College.

-A student who infringes upon this policy will be spoken to by her Home Class teacher.
+A student who infringes upon this policy will be spoken to by her Home Class teacher or Year Level Coordinator and an internal process for infringements will be followed and consequences implemented.
 If a student continues to breach the uniform policy, parents/caregivers will be contacted and a meeting will be required between the student, parents/caregivers and/or a Year Level Coordinator, a Deputy Principal or the Principal.

-Agreement to adhere to the College uniform policy is a condition of enrolment.
+Agreement to adhere to the College's Uniform Policy is a condition of enrolment.